AitorAlvarez17/EasingsAndSplinesForUIResearch/README.md

 ## Description

-In videogames the UI animations have an infinity of ways to be implemented, and in this proccess we can implement a series of improvements in order to achieve a better finish in the animetions.
-We call this easings and we use the technicality and mathematics of the splines to achieve them.
+In videogames the UI animations have an infinity of ways to be implemented, and in this process we can implement a series of improvements in order to achieve a better finish in the animations.
+We call this easing and we use the technicality and mathematics of the splines to achieve them.

+To learn more about this specific field enter this Repository's **[page](https://aitoralvarez17.github.io/EasingsAndSplinesInUIResearch/)** .

-In this repositorie you can a find 2 visual studio solutions called **handout** and **solution**
+In this repository you can a find 2 visual studio solutions called **[handout](https://github.com/AitorAlvarez17/EasingsAndSplinesForUIResearch/tree/master/handout)** and **[solution](https://github.com/AitorAlvarez17/EasingsAndSplinesForUIResearch/tree/master/solution)** with the some examples of the implementation of this techniques both in a game's camera movement and in a sample UI element.